-The flowers are bright yellow occasionally with red tinges.
-They bloom in the summer.
-A low growing plant, twelve to twenty four inches tall, and prefer sunny, dry locations.
+Blooming in the summer, the flowers of 'Bird's-Foot Trefoil' are bright yellow, occasionally with red tinges.
+A low growing plant, the grow from twelve to twenty-four inches tall, and prefer sunny, dry locations.

 Its Latin name "corniculatus

 " means "little crow" and refers to the leaf shape.
 It was originally introduced into the United States from Europe and has readily naturalized here.
 'Bird's-Foot Trefoil' is often used in meadows as a forage crop for quail, dove, ducks, rabbits and deer who eat the foliage and seed.
 It can be used in pastures for cattle as well.

 As a perennial legume, stands of the plant can survive as long as thirty years under the right conditions!
 USDA zones 5-8.
 Each packet contains 0.5 gram, which is approximately 200 seeds.